• Skip to primary navigation

 B2B Payments in Affiliate and Influencer Networks

 Affiliate and influencer marketing are effective promotional channels for raising brand awareness and generating leads.
-However, paying these workers has some companies scratching their heads.
-The average affiliate commission rate is somewhere between 5% to 30%.
+However, paying these workers isn’t so straightforward for some companies.
+The average affiliate commission rate is somewhere between 5% and 30%.
 Payments to these people can fluctuate.

 Influencers and affiliates are an extension of the gig economy, so payments work essentially the same.
 They want to be paid quickly but realize a lot of payment amounts are tied to analytics.
 However, like a freelancer, if you work with an influencer or affiliate often, setting up a recurring payment amount is a good idea.